voomp-int/newspos_backend/README.md

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
 It also generates the ever--important Pipfile.lock, which is used to produce deterministic builds.

-Environment Variables:
-Copy sample.env and rename to .env and all the required details

 Installation: